DreamVu/PAL-SDK/README.md

 - ### and click, run as administrator and a window like this will show up.
 ![alt text](https://github.com/DreamVu/PAL-USB/blob/Windows-10/docs/image33.png)

+## Step 4.
+Installing Camera Data File
+The data files are delivered along with the purchase of the PAL USB camera.
+In case you have not received them, please request for the files by filling out a [form](https://support.dreamvu.com/portal/en/newticket)

+      Run setup.exe as Administrator

 ## Documentation
 For rest of the evaluation of the PAL USB SDK, please read the [Evaluation Manual](https://github.com/DreamVu/PAL-USB/blob/Windows-10/docs/PAL%20SDK%20Windows%20Documentation.pdf)